Skip to main content

 As used in this rule, "bather" means an individual swimming, diving, or bathing in a public swimming pool.

-(i) The licensor may require additional lifeguards as deemed necessary to assure bather safety, based upon the number and types of aquatic activities, special features or the bather load within a public swimming pool.
+(i) The licensor may obligate additional lifeguards as deemed necessary to assure bather safety, based upon the number and types of aquatic activities, special features or the bather load within a public swimming pool.

-(ii) For the purposes of this paragraph and paragraph (E)(4)(b) of this rule, the surface area of a public swimming pool shall be calculated based upon the portion of the public swimming pool that is available for use by patrons.
+(ii) For the purposes of this paragraph and paragraph (E)(4)(b) of this rule, the surface area of a public swimming pool will be calculated based upon the portion of the public swimming pool that is available for use by patrons.

 (i) A sketch of the public swimming pool, including dimensions;